Hansong28/FEMTIC-DABIC/README.md

 For more information about the original FEMTIC code (e.g., forward modeling, mesh design), please refer to the FEMTIC repository: https://github.com/yoshiya-usui/femtic.

-## Functional overview
-Except for the method used to determine the regularization parameter, all other functionalities of FEMTIC-DABIC are consistent with those of the original FEMTIC (v4.2).
-These inherited features include (but are not limited to) 3-D MT forward modeling for various mesh types, classic Gaussian-Newton optimization, and support for various data type.

 ## Release note
 ***v1.3*** Sep.
 11, 2025: Introduced a reference model (mr) into the inversion optimization workflow, which enables implementing depth of investigation (DOI) for model appraisal.